Domestic Abuse Solicitors

 - If you live or have lived in the same household (for a reason other than being the employee, tenant, lodger or boarder);

 - Relatives (– this includes grandparents, aunts, uncles, nieces, nephews, cousins, step-parents and step-children);

 - You have agreed to marry or enter into a civil partnership or have or have had an intimate personal relationship which was of significant duration;

 - In relation to a child, parents or those who have or have had parental responsibility;

 - Parties to the same family proceedings (other than proceedings under Part IV of FLA 1996).

-If you feel like you are in an abusive relationship, call our Family Care team on 0151 282 1700 for a free and confidential chat.
+If you feel like you are in an abusive relationship, call our Family team for a free and confidential chat, to help you understand how we can help.
 Speaking to someone is the first step to taking control of your situation.